paulhontz/saint/Filters.md

 **logic**

-By default, db query will be built using LIKE logic.
+By default, Saint will use LIKE operator for searches.

-Use `logic` inside filter block to override this.
+Use :logic option or `logic` method inside filter block to override this.

-It accepts 3 arguments: logic, prefix, suffix.<br/>
+It accepts 3 arguments: operator, prefix, suffix.<br/>
 Both prefix and suffix will be accordingly concatenated to searched value.

-Available logics:
+Builtin operators:

 *   :like
 *   :eql